-The defeat of Congress and the Gandhi dynasty in Indian General Elections 2014, give rise to the euphoria of a new dawn.
-A new beginning where vote bank politics and pleasing the minorities to attain short term goals sacrificing wider national interests are a matter of the past.
+The defeat of Congress and the Gandhi dynasty in Indian General Elections 2014, opened up the euphoria of a new dawn.
+A new beginning, where vote bank politics and appeasing the minorities to attain short term goals sacrificing wider national interests are a matter of the past.
 India has given its verdict on the high levels of corruption and mismanagement that was the trade mark of the past 10 years of UPA rule.
 It is not the first time in history; Indians have shown this level of enthusiasm in a general election.
-In the past, in 1977 and 1984, Indians hoped for a miracle and put their faith in those leaders, they thought will bring change.
+In the past, in 1977 and 1984, Indians hoped for a miracle and put their faith in those leaders, they thought would bring change.
 But those experiments failed miserably.
 Both in 1977 and 1984, the hopes were built on untested and unproven leaders, but this time it is altogether a different story.
-The man in the middle, Mr Narendra Modi, has proven his worth and that attach more credibility to his claim for the top post.
-He did not come up with unworkable slogans like, ‘ Garibi Hatao’ or ‘corruption free India’ or an easy sellable anti corporate stand.
+The man in the middle, Mr Narendra Modi, has proven his worth and that adds more credibility to his claim for the top post.
+He did not come up with unworkable slogans like, ‘ Garibi Hatao’ or ‘corruption free India’ or an easily sellable anti corporate stand.

 Narendra Modi as a Kid

 Narendra Modi – Recent History

 Modi is the longest serving Chief Minister of the Indian State of Gujarat.
 He had held the post since 2001 and got re- elected in 3 successive elections.
 He is well known for his administrative abilities and within ten years of his rule has changed Gujarat to an attractive destination for business investments.
 The state of Gujarat had a history of communal violence between Hindus and Muslims since the Indian independence.
 The ruling Congress governments in the state has aided and abetted the communal elements to their advantage, keeping an eye on the Muslim vote bank.
 Muslims in the state always voted as a block which gave them leverage politically.